Umhlanga (ceremony): Eswatini

 The present form of the Reed Dance developed in the 1940s from the Umcwasho custom, where young girls were placed in age regiments to ensure their virginity.
 Once they had reached marriageable age, they would perform labour for the Queen Mother followed by dancing and a feast.
 The official purpose of the annual ceremony is to preserve the women's chastity, provide tribute labour for the Queen Mother, and produce solidarity among the women through working together.

 Nudity controversy

 The reed dance videos were once classified as age-restricted content by YouTube, which angered the users who had uploaded them.
-This included Lazi Dlamini, the head of TV Yabantu, an online video production company that aims to produce content that “protects, preserves and restores African values”.
+This included Lazi Dlamini, the head of TV Yabantu, an online video production company that aims to produce content that "protects, preserves and restores African values".
 Working with more than 200 cultural groupings across the country and in neighbouring Eswatini, Dlamini organised a series of protests against Google to force them to rethink their position.
-YouTube apologized, and allowed the showing of bonafide African traditional videos.
-According to a representative for the company, they lifted the restriction, as it is not Google's policy to "restrict nudity in such instances where it is culturally or traditionally appropriate.”
+YouTube apologized, and allowed the showing of genuine African traditional videos.
+According to a representative for the company, they lifted the restriction, as it is not Google's policy to "restrict nudity in such instances where it is culturally or traditionally appropriate".